-Or maybe you keep your expenses low and you’re able to survive on $24,000 per year; this means that you could essentially quit your current job and make your side gig your main (or only) source of income.
+If you’re able to survive on $24,000-$36,000 per year you could essentially quit your current job and make your side gig your main (or only) source of income.
+We're big fans of that kind of income at Niche Pursuits.
+Spencer tried all sorts of side gig stuff before figuring out that his side gig in niche sites held the secret sauce.

 Are you ready to get started?
 Check out these ideas on how to make $100 a day and watch your life change before your eyes.
 Some of these ideas aren’t sustainable for the long term, so choose a handful and rotate them throughout the month for maximum results.